marb61a/Course-Notes/Misc/SEO/Technical SEO.md

   -
   - What the WCAG are
     - These are the Web Content Accessibility Guidelines
-    - They are developed through the W3C which works with many individulas and organisations
+    - They are developed through the W3C which works with many individuals and organisations
       - https://www.w3.org/
       - W3C stands for World Wide Web Consortium
     - The goal of the WCAG is to provide a single shared standard focused solely on web content accessibility